ezwang/chess/README.txt

   1. 2-D Arrays
         Used to represent the chessboard.
 Chess moves are reflected as index changes in the array.
+This is an appropriate data structure since the size of the array never changes, and looking up which piece is on a particular square is an easy to do operation.

   2. Collections
         Used in various places, such as to indicate a collection of moves (TreeSet) or to keep track of the history of the game (LinkedList).
+Particularly good for storing moves and locations, since checking if a move exists in a set and modifying sets are pretty frequently used operations.
+TreeSet is a good data structure for these requirements since it has O(log n) insert and O(log n) lookup.

   3. Inheritance/Subtyping Dynamic Dispatch
         Used for Packets and Pieces.
+When the server and client receive packets, they can rely on dynamic dispatch to perform the intended behavior for the packet, instead of doing a lot of casework.
+This is an appropriate use for representing chess pieces, since pieces have similar operations (ex: get all possible squares that this piece can move to) but different results depending on the type of the piece.

   4. Networking I/O
         Used for the multiplayer aspect of the game.
+Consists of a client server model, with the server doing matchmaking and passing data between 2 clients that are in a game.
+Implementing networking allows users to play the game when they are on different computers and when they are far away in real life.

 =========================